Hazard: Psychosocial hazard

 Psychological or psychosocial hazards are hazards that affect the psychological well-being of people, including their ability to participate in a work environment among other people.
 Psychosocial hazards are related to the way work is designed, organized, and managed, as well as the economic and social contexts of work, and are associated with psychiatric, psychological, and/or physical injury or illness.
 Linked to psychosocial risks are issues such as occupational stress and workplace violence, which are recognized internationally as major challenges to occupational health and safety.

-Based on effects

-Health hazards

-Hazards that would affect the health of exposed persons, usually having an acute or chronic illness as the consequence.
-Fatality would not normally be an immediate consequence.
-Health hazards may cause measurable changes in the body which are generally indicated by the development of signs and symptoms in the exposed persons, or non-measurable, subjective symptoms.

-Safety hazards

-Hazards that would affect the safety of individuals, usually having an injury or immediate fatality as the consequence of an incident.

-Economic hazards

-Hazards that would affect property, wealth and the economy.